 Unfortunately, in some cases in addition to educating employers about discrimination, filing a lawsuit may be necessary in order to halt, and prevent future, detrimental actions.

-For more information or if you have experienced sexual discrimination at work, please contact the experienced Atlanta sex discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you have experienced sexual discrimination at work, please contact the experienced Atlanta sex discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.